dmayerdesign/funk/README.md

 Managing a server and database—even if that means combining managed solutions for each—gives me, a front end developer, far more control (and opportunity to mess up) than I want.
-A fully-managed back end, like Firebase, takes care of all your infrastructure, so you can focus on writing code.
+A fully-managed back end, like Firebase, takes care of all my infrastructure, so I can focus on writing code.

 ## Design goals

-- **Zero to app in 10 minutes:** Funk aims to lower the barrier of entry for full-stack development, allowing you to deploy a production-ready app in almost no time.
+- **Zero to app in 10 minutes:** Funk aims to lower the barrier of entry for full-stack development, allowing me to deploy a production-ready app in almost no time.
 - **Cost-effectiveness:** Costly behaviors like reads and writes from Firestore should perform as efficiently as possible out of the box.
 - **Performance:** Offline support and pre-rendering make sure users get a fast, modern